kiyoon/PyVideoAI/README.md

 # Getting Started
 Jupyter Notebook examples to run:
 - HMDB-51 data preparation
-- Inference on pre-trained model from the model zoo
+- Inference on pre-trained model from the model zoo, and visualise model/dataloader/per-class performance.
 - Training I3D using Kinetics pretrained model
 - Using image model and ImageNet dataset